tacoavengers/python-basics/README.md

 print(phonebook["Frank"]) // 121564789
 ```

-Iterating through a dictionary name is key & number is value
+Iterating through a dictionary name is key & number is value.
+The items() method returns a view object.
+The view object contains the key-value pairs of the dictionary, as tuples in a list.
 ```
 for name, number in phonebook.items(): print("Name: %s,  Phone: %d" % (name, number))